 Online degrees in paralegal & legal services

-According to the Sloan Consortium, the number of people pursuing online degrees grew by 1 million between 2009 and 2010.
 As web-based learning expands, so has the number of schools offering online degrees in paralegal and legal services.
 While many of the benefits of online education are universal--namely convenience and flexibility--there are a number of ways online learning supports future paralegals specifically.

 Paralegal and legal services programs are research-intensive, and much of that research is conducted online via LEXIS/NEXIS or government databases.
 Online legal degree courses nurture the computer and Internet savvy required in the workplace.
 Online programs also allow students to collaborate with peers from across the nation, a notable perk for future legal pros who will work with clients of all types.